 Can you come up with ways of predicting what a chart will look like before you produce it?

 The bar charts below were generated on the interactivity using different combinations of spinners.
-(You can download all eight bar charts here, or click on each chart to see a bigger version.)

 Can you deduce which spinners were used to create each bar chart?

 Can you explain how you used the information provided by the bar charts to work it out?